 The vaccine will be injected into your child's leg or upper arm.

-The most common side-effects are tenderness at the site of the injection, mild fever and lack of appetite.
+The most common side-effects are tenderness at the site of the injection, a raised temperature (mild fever) and lack of appetite.
 These should soon pass.

 About pneumococcal vaccine

 |Type of medicine||Pneumococcal conjugate vaccine (PCV)|

 |Used for||Childhood immunisation to protect against pneumococcal infection|

 |Available as||Intramuscular injection|